Ocelot-Social-Community/Ocelot-Social/deployment/kubernetes/README.md

 - [Installing with Helm](https://cert-manager.io/docs/installation/helm/#installing-with-helm)

+Our Helm installation is optimized for cert-manager version `v1.9.1` and `kubectl` version `"v1.24.2`.

+Please search here for cert-manager versions that are compatible with your `kubectl` version on the cluster and on the client: [cert-manager Supported Releases](https://cert-manager.io/docs/installation/supported-releases/#supported-releases).

 ***ATTENTION:*** *When uninstalling cert-manager, be sure to use the same method as for installation!
 Otherwise, we could end up in a broken state, see [Uninstall](https://cert-manager.io/docs/installation/kubectl/#uninstalling).*

 <!-- #### 1.
 Create Namespace